 Owners who do not purchase a Service Contract are urged to purchase a Lubrication Agreement.
-Lubrication according to schedule is the most important attention required by the car and the Lubrication Agreement assures this service regularly for 12 months or 12,000 miles at a price lower than the total cost of the twelve operations if paid for individually.
+Lubrication according to schedule is the most important attention required by the car and the Lubrication Agreement assures this service regularly for 18 months or 12,000 miles at a saving of more than 20% of the total cost of the twelve operations if paid for individually.